Development work flow of Gluster

 All code changes which are not trivial (typo fixes, code comment changes) must be accompanied with either a new test case script or extend/modify an existing test case script.
 It is important to review the test case in conjunction with the code change to analyse whether the code change is actually verified by the test case.

 Regression tests (i.e, execution of all test cases accumulated with every commit) is not automatically triggered as the test cases can be extensive and is quite expensive to execute for every change submission in the review/resubmit cycle.
-Instead it is triggered by the maintainers, after code review.
+Instead it is triggered when the patch contributor issues a Verified: +1 on gerrit.
 Passing the regression test is a necessary condition for merge along with code review points.

-To run all regession tests locally, run below script from glusterfs root directory.
+To run all regression tests locally, run below script from glusterfs root directory.

 For a change to get merged, there are two qualifiers which are enforced by the Gerrit system.
 They are - A change should have at least one '+2 Reviewed', and a change should have at least one '+1 Verified' (regression test).
 The project maintainer will merge the changes once a patch meets these qualifiers.